Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: MIRET : a Multivariate Interpretable REbuilt optimal Tree

-We make use of the following notation, which is pictured in Figure \ref{fig: tree_graph}: \begin{itemize} \item $\Tb$: the set of \textit{branch nodes} where an oblique splitting rule is applied; $\Tb$ are numbered $\{0,\dots, 2^D-2\}$. \item $\Tl$: the set of \textit{leaf nodes} where a class is assigned to a sample; $\Tl$ are numbered $ \{2^D - 1 , \dots , 2^{D+1} - 2\}$. \item $\B(d)$ the set of nodes at level $d$, numbered as $\{0,\dots, 2^D-2\}$. ; \item $\displaystyle \Tbf=\bigcup_{d=0}^{D-2}\B(d)$: the set of branch nodes not adjacent to the leaves; \item $\Tbl =\B(D-1)$: the set of branch nodes adjacent to the leaves; \item $\S(t)$ the set of leaf nodes in the subtree rooted at node $t\in\B$ \item $ \S_L(t)$, $ \S_R(t)$ the set of leaf nodes following the left and right branch of the subtree rooted at node $t\in\B$; \item the class assignment $c_\ell$ for each $\ell \in \L$.
+We make use of the following notation, which is pictured in Figure \ref{fig: tree_graph}: \begin{itemize} \item $\Tb$: the set of \textit{branch nodes} where an oblique splitting rule is applied; $\Tb$ are numbered $\{0,\dots, 2^D-2\}$. \item $\Tl$: the set of \textit{leaf nodes} where a class is assigned to a sample; $\Tl$ are numbered $ \{2^D - 1 , \dots , 2^{D+1} - 2\}$. \item $\B(d)$ the set of nodes at level $d$, numbered as $\{0,\dots, 2^D-2\}$. ; \item $\displaystyle \Tbf=\bigcup_{d=0}^{D-2}\B(d)$: the set of branch nodes not adjacent to the leaves; \item $\Tbl =\B(D-1)$: the set of branch nodes adjacent to the leaves; \item $\S(t)$ the set of leaf nodes in the subtree rooted at node $t\in\B$ \item \lnote{$ \S_L(t)$ and $ \S_R(t)$ the set of left and right sub-leaves respectively,} i.e. the set of leaf nodes following the left and right branch of the subtree rooted at node $t\in\B$; \item the class assignment $c_\ell$ for each $\ell \in \L$.
 Being in a binary classification setting, we pre-assigned a class label to each leaf node, labeling as $-1$ the odd leaves and as $+1$ the even ones. \end{itemize}

-\paragraph{Variables} The straightforward variables are the coefficient of the hyperplane $h_t$ for each $t\in\B$ which are continuous and w.l.o.g. can be assumed normalized so that
+\paragraph{Variables} The straightforward variables are the coefficient of the hyperplane $h_t$ for each $t\in\B$ which are continuous and w.l.o.g. can be assumed to be normalized so that